 Scented and blended tea

 Jasmine-scented tea is one of the most popular scented teas.
-Because this tea is very fragrant in aroma, it should be paired with an assertive floral honey such as holly, clover or lavender honey.
+Because this tea is very fragrant in aroma, it should be paired with an assertive floral honey such as holly, lavender or clover honey.
 These honeys also work just as well with our Fleur de Tea, a blend of hand-rolled black tea leaves and dried tea flowers.

 Chai is another fun tea to pair with honey.
 Opt for a meadowfoam or gallberry honey to add sweet vanilla and cinnamon notes to the pairing.
 Goldtap Honey’s chipotle-infused Voodoo Betty is a personal favorite of mine to pair with chai.